Great Basin: Indigenous populations

+Europeans

 European exploration of the Great Basin occurred during the 18th century Spanish colonization of the Americas.
 The first immigrant American to cross the Great Basin from the Sierra Nevada was Jedediah Strong Smith in 1827.
 Peter Skene Ogden of the British Hudson's Bay Company explored the Great Salt Lake and Humboldt River regions in the late 1820s, following the eastern side of the Sierra Nevada to the Gulf of California.
 Benjamin Bonneville explored the northeast portion during an 1832 expedition.
 The United States had acquired claims to the territory north of the 42nd parallel via the 1819 Adams–Onís Treaty with Spain and 1846 Oregon Treaty with Britain.
 The US gained claims to most of the rest of the Great Basin via the 1848 Mexican Cession.
 The first non-indigenous settlement was in 1847 in the Great Salt Lake Valley, leading to the first American religious settlement effort of the Mormon provisional State of Deseret in 1849 in present-day Utah and northern Nevada.
 Later settlements were connected with the eastern regions of the 1848 California Gold Rush, with its immigrants crossing the Great Basin on the California Trail along Nevada's Humboldt River to Carson Pass in the Sierras.
 The Oregon Territory was established in 1848 and the Utah Territory in 1850.

 In 1869 the First transcontinental railroad was completed at Promontory Summit in the Great Basin.
 Around 1902, the San Pedro, Los Angeles and Salt Lake Railroad was constructed in the lower basin and Mojave Desert for California-Nevada rail service to Las Vegas, Nevada.